co-writter/co-writter.github.io/ebook-studio.md

-# co-writter
+# Ebook-Studio by OpenDev Labs

 ## The Professional AI Publishing Platform

-Welcome to **co-writter**, the definitive platform for creating, refining, and selling digital literature.
+Welcome to **Ebook-Studio**, the definitive platform for creating, refining, and selling digital literature.
 Powered by the proprietary **Co-Author** neural engine, this software bridges the gap between human creativity and machine intelligence.

 ---